 obstructive azoospermia

-gonadotrophin or gonadotrophin-releasing hormone deficiencies
+gonadotropin or gonadotropin-releasing hormone deficiencies

 primary hypogonadism

-hyperprolactinaemia due to pituitary adenoma
+hyperprolactinemia due to pituitary adenoma

-presence of anti-sperm antibodies
+presence of antisperm antibodies

 presence of varicocele and no other cause of infertility detected